The beginner photographer’s essentials

 A ball-head tripod

 This one is the most important.
-Everyone has an old tripod in the basement somewhere, that was once used for camcorders to take home movies.
+Everyone has an old tripod in the basement somewhere that was once used for camcorders to take home movies.
 This piece of junk is no good for photography!
 It is very different from a ball-head tripod, which we suggest you spend at least $120 on for something that will last.
-The difference is that with a ball-head, you can level your camera on almost any surface, where the pan-head tripod cannot.
-It's legs are tethered together, while the ball-head legs are free to be moved or extended independently.
-You adjust the ball to re-compose your camera, instead of moving the legs.
+The difference is that with a ball-head, you can easily level your camera when you’re working on sloped ground by simply adjusting the ball, whereas with the pan-head you have to tediously adjust the length of the legs one at a time.
+A good ball-head tripod also allows you to adjust the angle of each leg independently, which is a useful feature for uneven terrain.
 You can also easily switch to a vertical perspective, which is impossible on a pan-head tripod.
 You can choose between aluminum or carbon fiber, with carbon fiber being a more expensive option but is also lighter and more robust.

 An ultra-wide angle lens

 If landscapes and travel are your thing, you will need a proper ultra-wide angle lens to capture landscapes the way you intend.
 Your kit lens, such as an 18-55 mm, is just not wide enough.
-You need something that zooms out to 11 mm or 12 mm on the widest end to really capture the depth and height of a scene, such as when you want to include tall mountains and a close foreground feature in the same image.
-We always recommend the Tokina ATX-i 11-16mm CF F/2.8.
-This is a dependable and affordable lens that happens to be super sharp.
-It also has a large (bright) aperture, which will help you capture the night sky, and even the Milky Way, more brightly.
-Click here for Canon, here for Nikon.
-For Sony, we recommend the 10-18 Sony lens.
+You need something that zooms out to at least 11 mm or 12 mm on the widest end to really capture the depth and height of a scene, such as when you want to include tall mountains and a close foreground feature in the same image.
+If you have a crop-sensor (APS-C) mirrorless camera, try these options for Canon, Nikon, Sony, and Fujifilm.
 Remember to verify that this works with your specific camera model.

 Shots like the ones below need a quality ultra-wide angle lens.